ossecsoft/nmapalyzer/README.md

 # nmapalyzer

-Nmap analysis of packages -Reverse engineering of packages to scan data
+Tool to identify the data packages sent by NMAP Reverse engineering of nmap TCP sent packages to a machine